ttop32/MouseTooltipTranslator/doc/intro.md

 ```console
 Proletarier aller Länder, vereinigt euch!
 ```
-  - If the translation isn't working, verify that the correct target language is selected.
+  - If the translation isn't working, check current target language
     - Check [how to change language](https://github.com/ttop32/MouseTooltipTranslator/blob/main/doc/intro.md#change-language)
     - This translator will omit text if the source and target languages are identical.